Isaiah38/Isaiah38/README.md

 ### Professional Background

-Over the course of my career, I have gained valuable experience working in a startup environment for a solid year.
+Over the course of my career, I have gained valuable experience working in startups.
 This experience has allowed me to develop a keen understanding of the challenges that arise in fast-paced and dynamic projects, and the ability to thrive under such circumstances.
 I pride myself on my ability to turn business requirements into technical solutions, consistently delivering high-quality software solutions.

 ### Skills